Sh3perd0/Minymph-project/README.md

 **A Pokémon-inspired Java project**

-Welcome to the Minymph Project!
-This project is a Pokémon-inspired game developed in Java.
+Welcome to my Minymph Project!
+This project is a Pokémon-inspired game developed in Java, because I had time.
 Below you'll find the instructions to run the project both in **Eclipse** and via the **Command-line**.

 ---